rafaewaqarqazi/recruitment-agency-api/README.md

 ## Setup

-create a root directory `recruitment-agency` and clone there two repositories in it
+create a root directory `recruitment-agency` and clone these two repositories in it

 `git clone https://github.com/rafaewaqarqazi/recruitment-agency-api.git`